Lajos Kassák

 Lajos Kassák (March 21, 1887 - July 22, 1967) was a Hungarian poet, novelist, painter, essayist, editor, theoretician of the avant-garde, and translator.

 Self-taught, he became a writer within the socialist movement and published journals important to the radical intellectual culture of Budapest in the early 1900s.
 Although he cannot be fully identified with any single avant-garde movement, he adopted elements of expressionism, futurism and dadaism.
 He has been described as a well-acclaimed artistic virtuoso whose strong achievements and socially committed activities interlaced with a consistent artistic vibrancy.
 He set the pace for the development of the avant-garde artistic wing in Hungary.
 Kassák is also considered to be a pioneer of a number of new developments in the Hungarian avant-garde and modernist art scene.

 It has been said that Kassák's legacy was stunted and unrecognized for a long while because his political and artistic activities were shrouded by the government of the Iron Curtain and by the activities of others.
 He started out not as an artist but as a locksmith and then moved on to become a political activist, writer, editor and painter.
 Kassák's artistic and political involvement actively started in the 1910s after he left off working as a locksmith.
 In 1920, due to the attack of the Hungarian government against intellectuals like Lajos Kassák which intensified following the collapse of the Republic of Councils in Hungary, he escaped into exile in Vienna.
 Paradoxically, this attack on Kassák's intellectual activism led to a flourishing literary lifestyle which included exhibitions, readings, culturally-spirited events and the journal editing enterprises that were soon to be transported back to Hungary where an underground trend of social campaigning was budding.
-After spending six years in exile, Kassák returned to Hungary and engaged in more literary activities including the founding of the Munka Circle and journal which lasted for almost ten years in a row and also stirred revivalism of a collectivized artistic avant-garde movement that were bonded by socio-politically oriented practices of artistry.
+After spending six years in exile, Kassák returned to Hungary and engaged in more literary activities including the founding of the Munka Circle and journal which lasted for almost ten years in a row and also stirred revivalism of a collectivised artistic avant-garde movement that were bonded by socio-politically oriented practices of artistry.